davidemerson/cherubgyre-api/README.md

 There's a stub of a website [here](https://cherubgyre.com) but it's mostly a collection of notes pending a production service.

 # 🧪 CherubGyre API Test Suite

-[CherubGyre API](http://64.227.1.200:8080).
+This repository contains an automated test suite for the [CherubGyre API](http://64.227.1.200:8080), an anonymous community defense social network.
 The tests are written in Python using `pytest` and `httpx`, covering key functionalities such as authentication, duress alerts, user preferences, and social interactions.

 ## 📦 Prerequisites